Skip to main content

 Visit Scotland | Alba

 Ancestral tourism is a growing and important market for Scotland.
-Over 50 million people across the globe able to lay claim to Scottish ancestry.
+At least 40 million people across the globe able to lay claim to Scottish ancestry.
 The scope and potential of this market for Scottish tourism is huge.

 • Know the local history

-Ensure you and your staff have at least a basic knowledge of the history of your local area, such as key historic events and sites in the region.
+Ensure you and your staff have at least a basic knowledge of the history of your local area.
 This way, you can speak knowledgably to guests exploring their Scottish connections.

 Does your area has a strong connection with particular surnames?
 If so, find out about any clans / families associated with those names, and any relevant clan/family sites in the areas.